Link Floer Homology and a Hofer Pseudometric on Braids: Introduction

 \begin{qst} Can $\norm{\cdot}_{\underline{L}}$ be used to approximate the Hofer norm of an arbitrary diffeomorphism on the disc? \end{qst}

-As it is remarked in \cite{Cghmss21}, if $\phi\in\Ham_c(\Sigma, \omega)$ is generated by a Hamiltonian $H$ and $\varepsilon>0$ there is a lagrangian link with $k$ components such that, up to $\varepsilon$-Hofer deformation of $H$, is fixed throughout the isotopy.
-Calling $\tilde{\phi}$ the deformed diffeomorphism, $\tilde{\phi}\in\Ham_{\underline{L}}(\Sigma, \omega)$.
-This means that if $\mathcal{L}$ is the family of all possible lagrangian links on $\Sigma$, where the closure is taken with respect to the Hofer topology.
+As it is remarked in \cite{Cghmss21}, if $\phi\in\Ham_c(\Sigma, \omega)$ there is a Lagrangian link with $k$ components such that $\phi$ can be $\varepsilon$-Hofer deformed to $\tilde{\phi}\in\Ham_{\underline{L}}(\Sigma, \omega)$.
+This means that if $\mathcal{L}$ is the family of all possible Lagrangian links on $\Sigma$, where the closure is taken with respect to the Hofer topology.
 The same remark however shows that for extremely fine links (as $k\to\infty$) the obtained braid type is trivial, so the Hofer pseudonorm on braid groups will not provide any meaningful information.
-Moreover, as our estimates rapidly degrade for increasing $k$, it would be interesting to find an algorithm that, up to a $\varepsilon$-Hofer perturbation, finds a lagrangian link respected by the diffeomorphism, has the fewest components possible, and such that the associated braid is non-trivial.
+Moreover, as our estimates rapidly degrade for increasing $k$, it would be interesting to find an algorithm that, up to a $\varepsilon$-Hofer perturbation, finds a Lagrangian link respected by the diffeomorphism with the fewest components possible, and such that the associated braid is non-trivial.
 We believe the proof in Section \ref{section:B2} might be of help.
-This paper is organised as follows: in Section \ref{section:descrTheory} we give a description of Link Floer Homology following \cite{Cghmss21}, in Section \ref{section:proofMain} we prove the main result.
+This paper is organised as follows.
+In Section \ref{section:descrTheory} we give a description of Link Floer Homology following \cite{Cghmss21}, in Section \ref{section:proofMain} we prove the main result.
 Section \ref{section:B2} contains a computation of the value of $Q_2$ when applied to braids with two strands (the strategy here is due to M. Khanevsky \cite{kha11}).
 The result in Section \ref{section:B2} is of course implied by the one in Section \ref{section:proofMain}, but we still include this proof separately as it does not require anything more than basic properties of the quasimorphisms constructed in Section \ref{section:descrTheory}.

-\textit{Acknowledgments}: The author wishes to thank his PhD supervisor, Vincent Humilière, for the constant support and help he provided, and Sobhan Seyfaddini, for his precise questions.
-Thanks are also due to Julien Grivaux, for his patience in explaining basic properties of holomorphic functions between symmetric products.
+\textit{Acknowledgments}: The author wishes to thank his PhD supervisor, Vincent Humilière, for the constant support and help provided, and Sobhan Seyfaddini for his questions.
+Thanks are also due to Julien Grivaux, for his effort in explaining properties of holomorphic functions between symmetric products, and to an anonymous referee for their patient job which greatly improved the paper.